nurion4hep/GenOnHPC/prod/cmssw/README.md

-# How to dump Generator level information from CMS MINIAODSIM samples
+# Production using CMSSW
+MC generation can be done using the CMSSW.
+This is more traditional way of MC generation based on the batch or grid system, but let us have this alternative method.

-## Installing CMSSW environment
+## Install CMSSW environment
 This step has to be done once to initialize your workspace

 If your system is shipped with the cvmfs, you can use the common singularity images